BasedHardware/omi/apps/AppWithWearable/lib/pages/settings/advanced_mode.md

 **Things to be implemented soon:**

-- Memory creation has a developer field, of webhook result, if you want to do anything with it, it could also be the status code.
+- [ ] Memory creation has a developer field, of webhook result, if you want to do anything with it, it could also be the status code.
-- Include the generated audio file too.
+- [ ] Include the generated audio file too.

+### Custom Transcript Server

+To be implemented soon.